deity-io/falcon-platform-docs/versioned_docs/version-2/platform/integration/algolia.md

 }
 ```

-Now you just need to start your app (Falcon Server) and all the products will be indexed.
+Now you just need to start your app (DEITY Middleware) and all the products will be indexed.

 <img src="/img/docs/platform/algolia-import.png" alt="Algolia import" width="300" style={{ marginBottom: 20 }}/>